 The Companies Are Extensively Regulated And Are Subject To Penalties.
 The Companies' operations require numerous permits, approvals and certificates from various federal, state and local governmental agencies.
 State utility regulators may seek to impose substantial penalties on the Utilities for violations of state utility laws, regulations or orders.
 In addition, the Utilities' rate plans usually include penalties for failing to meet certain operating and customer satisfaction standards.
 See Note B to the financial statements in Item 8.
 FERC has the authority to impose penalties on the Utilities and the Clean Energy Businesses, which could be substantial, for violations of the Federal Power Act, the Natural Gas Act or related rules, including reliability and cyber security rules.
-Environmental agencies may seek penalties for failure to comply with laws, regulations or permits.
-The Companies may also be subject to penalties from other regulatory agencies.
-The Companies may be subject to new laws, regulations or other requirements or the revision or reinterpretation of such requirements, which could adversely affect them.
+Environmental agencies may seek penalties for failure to comply with laws, regulations or other requirements or the revision or reinterpretation of such requirements, which could adversely affect them.
 In April 2014, the NYSPSC instituted its REV proceeding to improve system efficiency and reliability, encourage renewable energy resources, support distributed energy resources and empower customer choice.
 See "Utility Regulation" and "Environmental Matters - Climate Change and Other Federal, State and Local Environmental Provisions" in Item 1 and "Application of Critical Accounting Policies" in Item 7.